AOSC-Tracking/bigsh0t/README.md

  * **File**: Path to file that will be used to store the analysis data.

  * **Start Offset**: The offset into the stabilization file that corresponds to the start of this clip.
 Press the **Undo** button to set it from Shotcut timeline.
-For example, if you have a 30 second clip, split it into three clips of 10 seconds each, then the start offsets should be 0s, 10
+For example, if you have a 30 second clip, analyze it all, and then split it into three clips of 10 seconds each, then the start offsets should be 0s, 10s, and 20s.

  * **Interpolation**: Output quality.